 - 1. The bench shall be placed on the platform with the head facing the front or angled up to 45 degrees.
 The Chief referee shall position himself on the head side of the bench press rack. - 2.
-The lifter must lie on his back with head, shoulders and buttocks in contact with the bench surface.
+The lifter must lie on his back with head, shoulders and buttocks (the picture PROPER STARTING POSITION & SETUP show the minimum acceptable) in contact with the bench surface.
 The feet must be flat on the floor (as flat as the shape of the shoe will allow).
 His hands and fingers must grip the bar positioned in the rack stands with a thumbs around grip.
 This position shall be maintained throughout the lift.
 Foot movement is permissible but must remain flat on the platform.
+During the set-up on the bench, the athlete is not allowed to place his/her feet on the bench.

 The hair must not hide the back of the head when lying down on the bench.
-The Jury or Referees may require the lifter to affix his/her hear accordingly. - 3.
-To achieve firm footing the lifter may use flat surfaced plates, or blocks not exceeding 30 cm in total height and a minimum dimension of 60 cm x 40 cm, to build up the surface of the platform.
+The Jury or Referees may require the lifter to affix his/her hear accordingly.

+- 3. To achieve firm footing the lifter may use flat surfaced plates, or blocks not exceeding 30 cm in total height and a minimum dimension of 60 cm x 40 cm, to build up the surface of the platform.
 Blocks in the range of 5 cm, 10 cm, 20 cm, and 30 cm, should be made available for foot placement at all international competitions. - 4.
 Not more than five and not less than two spotter/loaders shall be on the platform at any time.
 After correctly positioning himself, the lifter may enlist the help of the spotter/loaders in removing the bar from the racks.
 The lift off if assisted by the spotter/loaders must be at arms' length. - 5.
 The spacing of the hands shall not exceed 81 cm measured between the forefingers (both forefingers must be within the 81 cm marks and the whole of the forefingers must be in contact with the 81 cm marks if maximum grip is used).
 The use of the reverse grip is forbidden. - 6.
 After removing the bar from the racks, with or without the help of the spotter / loaders, the lifter shall wait with straight arms elbows locked for the Chief Referee's signal.
 The signal shall be given as soon as the lifter is motionless and the bar properly positioned.
 For reasons of safety the lifter will be requested to "Replace" the bar, together with a backward movement of the arm, if after a period of five seconds he is not in the correct position to begin the lift.
 The Chief Referee will then convey the reason why the signal was not given. - 7.
 The signal to begin the attempt shall consist of a downward movement of the arm together with the audible command "Start". - 8.
-After receiving the signal, the lifter must lower the bar to the chest or abdominal area (the bar shall not touch the belt), hold it motionless, after which the Chief referee will signal the audible command "Press".
-The lifter must then return the bar to straight arms' length elbows locked.
+After receiving the signal, the lifter must lower the bar to the chest or abdominal area whereby the underside of both elbow joints is lowered level with or below the top surface of each respective shoulder joint (the bar shall not touch the belt), hold it motionless, after which the Chief referee will signal the audible command "Press "The lifter must then return the bar to straight arms' length elbows locked.
 When held motionless in this position the audible command "Rack" shall be given together with a backward motion of the arm.
 If the bar is lowered to the belt or does not touch the chest or abdominal area, the Chief Referee's command is "Rack".